 Art and Design Subject Options

 The London Art Portfolio Foundation Course in Art and Design is a diagnostic programme.
 Our course allows you to explore a wide range of art and design disciplines as part of your preparation for BA application.
-We encourage an exploratory approach, giving you plenty of opportunity to explore and experiment with your research, ideas and critical thinking.
+We encourage an exploratory approach, giving you plenty of opportunities to explore and experiment with your research, ideas and critical thinking.
 This is a unique course, offering broad diagnostic modes of study, along with an option to start your specialist project before Christmas.
 If you are confident and ready to specialise earlier, this curriculum option will enable you to speed up the process of your development, along with the preparation of your portfolio and future UCAS application interviews too.

-We have a kitchen diner available, where you can cook or prepare your own food.
 Help yourself to ongoing free coffee, tea and other condiments such as olive oil and vinegar, plus more.
 This is a great way to get to know others on your course and make new friends from all over the UK and around the world.
 There are great young vibrant cafes close by too, plus the Fashion and Textile Museum and White Cube Gallery.
 We are spoilt for locations to draw and sketch.